 Packing for a cycling tour isn’t too different from any other adventure, but if you want to be comfortable and warm, some of the bike-specific items to bring include a helmet, comfortable sports shoes, padded bike shorts, a sun hat or cap, sunscreen, quick-dry socks and a lightweight waterproof/windproof jacket.
 If you're travelling in early spring, late fall or winter, be sure to pack trousers, a sweater, a coat and a beanie to keep yourself warm.

 The best time to visit Utah largely depends on what you want to get out of your vacation and what kind of activities you want to participate in while you're there.
 When it comes to the weather, the best time to visit Utah is between April and mid-June (before temperatures get too high) or from September to mid-October as the state is filled with the beautiful fall colors of orange, red, and brown.
-If you're planning on trekking through some of the state's national parks, then traveling during summer is advised against (unless you undertake extra planning) as temperatures can exceed 100°F.
+If you're planning on trekking through some of the state's national parks, then travelling during summer is advised against (unless you undertake extra planning) as temperatures can exceed 100°F.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
 However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.